topaklihuseyin/Conditions-Data/README.md

 Most [physics objects](http://opendata.cern.ch/docs/cms-physics-objects-2011) such as `electrons`, `muons`, `photons` in the CMS Open Data are already calibrated and ready-to-use, and no additional corrections are needed other than selection and identification criteria, which will be applied in the analysis code.
 Therefore, simple analyses do not need to access the condition database.
 For example you can check [the Higgs analysis example](http://opendata.cern.ch/record/5500).

+However, access to the condition database is necessary, for example, for jet energy corrections and trigger configuration information.
+Examples of such analyses are for [the PAT object production](http://opendata.cern.ch/record/233) or [the top quark pair production](http://opendata.cern.ch/record/5000).

+Note that when you need to access the condition database, the first time you run the job on the CMS Open Data VM, it will download the condition data from the `/cvmfs` area.
+It will take time (an example run of a 10 Mbps line took 45 mins), but it will only happen once as the files will be cached on your VM.
+The job will not produce any output during this time, but you can check the ongoing processes with the command 'top' and you can monitor the progress of reading the condition data to the local cache with the command 'df'.

+## Collision data

+### **For 2010** the global tag tag available in the `/cvmfs` area is FT_R_42_V10A.